Bishop Kemper School for Ministry

 CONFLICTS

-At BKSM we seek to resolve conflicts by dealing first with the other party directly affected.
+At BKSM we actively promote direct communication.
+We seek to resolve conflicts by dealing first with the other party directly affected.
 No one need fear retaliation for raising a concern.
 Appeal to higher authority should occur only when either party feels that a satisfactory resolution has not been reached.
 For instance, if another student is offended by the comments of a student peer, they should speak with this person first, and only go to the instructor when necessary (or in the last resort to the Dean).
 Similarly, if students have concerns about course expectations, lack of communication from an instructor, or grades, they speak to the instructor first and only bring the matter to the Dean if the conflict remains unresolved.

 DISABILITIES